ersrohu/mingyues-daily-life/part1/chapter6.md

 “Well, nothing, I just want to ask it.”
 (Lingxiao Inner OS: Ah, it may not be nothing, it seems that he wants to get Taohong with something.
 However, what does he want to present Taohong?)

-“At Room 1002, Block 7, Guicheng Community, No.17, Furong Road.”
+“At Room 1002, Block 7, Guicheng Housing Estate, No.17, Furong Road.”

 “Are you at it with her?”